getgauge/docs.gauge.org/howto/ci_cd/gocd.rst

 .. meta::
-    :description: This is tutorial on how to integrate Gauge with GoCD
+    :description: A tutorial on how to integrate Gauge with GoCD
     :keywords: testing gauge gocd automation

 Tutorial: Integrating Gauge with GoCD